OTL Entertainment Guide

 | The Magic Parlour | Residency | Chicago |

-The classic “pulling a rabbit out of a hat” illusion became one of magic’s most iconic images in the 1800s, and it still instantly signals “magic show” to audiences today.
+The classic “pulling a rabbit out of a hat” image became one of magic’s most recognizable symbols, even though modern magic shows now cover everything from psychology to technology.

-Las Vegas is considered one of the magic capitals of the world, with long-running residencies, touring illusionists, comedy magicians, and mentalists all sharing the spotlight.
+Las Vegas is often considered one of the magic capitals of the world, thanks to residencies, touring illusionists, comedy magicians, and mentalists sharing the spotlight.

 | Show | Type | Location |